 Putting one of these together is much easier than it looks.
 The battery essentially hooks straight to the amplifier and the amplifier straight to the speakers.
 After that, you just need to wire in a toggle switch from amplifier (+) to the amplifier toggle post.
 Plug in the RCA adapters in connecting the amp to your phone (or other aux/RCA output).
 Turn it on and start jamming!

 A common question I get about this cooler is whether or not it can actually hold drinks.
-The answer for my build is no. In order to maintain relative dryness inside the cooler, I try not to invite liquids (except perhaps sunscreen) inside.
+The answer for my build is no. In order to maintain low moisture inside the cooler, I try not to invite any liquids (except perhaps sunscreen) inside.
+It can become an issue if your cooler has a drain plug.
+Mine eventually failed and could no longer float in a river tube without being filled with water.
+It is worth mentioning however that my amplifier continued to work even with fully submerged power and speaker terminals.

 I measured and cut the holes in the cooler using a reciprocating saw.
 Speaker and amplifier components were mounted using bolts with wingnuts through pre-drilled holes.
 I soldered the wires to the speakers but this is not required.
 All amplifier connections are using terminal connectors and the battery rests on the bottom with small brackets preventing it from sliding.
 There is a fair bit of storage space inside.